analytixncs/analytix-docs/docs/insight/insight.md

 ![1586370221249](../assets/insight_Procs_cognosconfig_002.png)

 Once done, choose File / Save and then File / Exit.
 It will ask if you want to start the service.
 Say yes.

+### Error In Transformer

+**Transformer can't read the database**

+Found this was caused when a new InSight 2014 server was built and then reports from an InSight V10 were imported into this server.

+The easiest solution was to restore the **cognos10** SQL Server database back to before the reports were imported.

+## Information To Gather on Stalled / Failed Load

+Check the event log to find out if the server was restarted.
+To do this, filter the Windows Logs / System events by the following event ids:

+41, 1074, 6006, 6008

+Check the task manager to log the resources consumed by insightd service & SQL Server.
+That will help to figure out the culprit.

+Run `sp_whoisactive` to check the queries running at that time and the resource consumption and save to csv.